Configure SNMPv3 on Cisco Router

 What is 802.11R (Fast Roaming, Fast Transition, FT PSK)

-Fast BSS Transition is a method for a device to seamlessly move move between Basic Service Set (BSS) AKA a Wireless AP’s, inside of an Extended Service Set (ESS) AKA, WLAN deployment.
+Fast BSS Transition is a method for a device to seamlessly move between Basic Service Set (BSS) AKA a Wireless AP’s, inside of an Extended Service Set (ESS) AKA, WLAN deployment.

 This can help prevent Voip calls from dropping while someone is walking across campus or between buildings.